How to choose an agency and set a budget for a website redesign?

 Clarify your business objectives

-Conduct a preliminary assessment
+Conduct a preliminary diagnosis

 Define the scope and schedule